neuroinformatics-unit/datashuttle/docs/source/pages/examples/lab-project-checker.md

 :html_theme.sidebar_secondary.remove:

-# Validating a Labs' projects
+# Validating a Lab's projects

-This example shows how Viktor Plattner (Akrami Lab, [Sainsbury Wellcome Centre](https://www.sainsburywellcome.org/web/)) validates all projects in the lab for NeuroBlueprint errors.
-This is scheduled to run once a week, logging if any errors have been introduced into a projects format.
+This example shows how Viktor Plattner (Akrami Lab, [Sainsbury Wellcome Centre](https://www.sainsburywellcome.org/web/)) validates all projects in the lab at once, saving a log file of any detected NeuroBlueprint-formatting errors.
+This is scheduled to run once a week, catching if any formatting errors have been introduced into a project.

 ```bash